 You lazily read the newspaper or enjoy the view from your villa before finally, in your own time, you sit down on your computer to plug away for a few hours and make some serious money — while still wearing your pyjamas.

-For travellers, the opportunity to make good money from anywhere in the world is the ultimate dream job.
+For travellers, the opportunity to make good money from anywhere in the world, and get paid to travel, is the ultimate dream job.

-Call it what you want — remote work, digital nomadism, location independence – they all mean one thing: You earn money online so that your job no longer ties you to a particular place.
+Call it what you want — remote work, digital nomadism, nomad life, location independence, they all mean one thing: You learn how to make money online so that your job no longer ties you to a particular place.

 The internet has opened a floodgate of opportunity that simply wasn’t there for the “pre .com” generations.
-These online jobs are never “get rich quick”, despite what some sleazy internet marketers will tell you.
+These online jobs that pay are never “get rich quick”, despite what some sleazy internet marketers will tell you.

 At the very least, you’ll have to work hard to set something up in order to reap the benefits later, eventually living the 4-Hour Workweek type lifestyle.
 This is called a passive income strategy, or (more accurately) a deferred income strategy.

-In this post, I’m going to list the best online jobs that we’ve found.
-These are perfect jobs for travellers and some of them can earn a lot of money.
-Not all of them are passive or deffered income by nature, but they all have the potential to earn you $1,000 or more per month.
+This online work is perfect for travellers, and remote workers, and many of the jobs can earn a lot of money.
+Not all of them are passive or differed income by nature, but they all have the potential to earn you $3,000 or more per month.

 Okay, no surprise here.
 If you’ve been reading this blog for a while, you’ll know that we are huge proponents of blogging.
-We believe that everyone should have a blog.
-Whether you’re writing about parenting, construction, cooking, travelling or driving UBER, you should have a blog and write about it.
+And, since we blog about travel and lifestyle, that’s the type of blog we’re going to discuss below, but we believe that everyone should have a blog.

 Why Start a Blog?

 When created properly, blogs can earn a great living.
 We decided we wanted to learn how to start a travel blog after reading a blog post written by another travel blogger.

 We’re now always honest about our blogging business and its earnings because we were so inspired by that blog post, and in particular, how transparent that blogger was about his income.

 There’s a huge difference between writing a blog for your friends and family, and creating an online resource that can one day earn you money in your sleep.

 How do blogs earn money?